Tourism industry on alert over China's trip ban

 As much as the tourism is under strain, the restaurant and duty-free businesses that rely heavily on Chinese visitors are also expected to suffer a blow.

 "It is too early to make any assumptions at this stage.
 We'll have to keep close tabs on the market," a KTO official said.
-The culture ministry here said it is working on countermeasures.
 (Yonhap)